letruxux/forms-webserver/README.md

 # forms thing

 # PLEASE DON'T USE THIS
-This project was for learning server / client connections years ago.
+This project was for learning server / client connections years ago.<br>
-I didn't want to delete it just because it's history yk It may have security vulns and is bad overall.
+I didn't want to delete it just because it's history.<br>
+It may have security vulns and is bad overall.
 DON'T USE!

 ## (bad) features